 If you ever received a quote from a potential contractor that is significantly different than all the rest, then ask yourself if they missed something.
 Most experienced general contractors are going to come in relatively close to each other in the bidding process unless they have a strategic advantage in a certain area.
 Advantages include having job sites within close proximity, bundling services, or having the ability to do self-performed work among other things.
 When a bid is significantly less than everyone else’s it could be a warning sign that something was overlooked in the bidding process and that the price you receive is not going to match the final cost at the end of a project or that corners will be missed in order for the contractor to meet that number.

-While this list is not all inclusive of every question that should be asked by owner’s when selecting a contracting firm, it addresses so key areas of consideration for future endeavors.
+While this list is not all inclusive of every question that should be asked by owner’s when selecting a contracting firm, it addresses some key areas of consideration for future endeavors.
 We hope that it helps owners to understand a bit more about the in’s and out’s of how the industry operates so that they can make the best decision for their company.
 We would be more than happy to answer questions about upcoming projects and the process to solicit bids.
 Just reach out to us for more information.